HPRA Innovation Office

 - Queries can relate to a specific innovative health product or a novel technology intended to be used in the manufacture or testing of health products.

 - The Innovation Office can advise individuals or companies directly on regulatory requirements and provide general guidance on technical or scientific issues that they need to consider during the development of their product or technology.

 - Where more detailed scientific advice would be appropriate, the Innovation Office will provide information on how such advice can be obtained.

-- The Innovation Office will also provide information about regulatory and scientific issues related to innovation and will host an Innovation Day for interested stakeholders in spring 2017.
+- The Innovation Office will also provide information about regulatory and scientific issues related to innovation.
+The HPRA held an Innovation Day on 25th May 2017.